gvwilson/sdxjs/bundler/index.md

 ## How can files access each other? {: #module-bundler-access}

-The code we have built so far has not created our exports;
+The code we have built so far has not created our [%g export "exports" %];
 instead,
 it has built a lookup table of functions that can create what we asked for.
 More specifically we have: